 P(SA)=1-μdDa(Da-2)+4Xs(Xs-1)Dd(Dd-2)-(1-μd)Da(Da-2)Ds(Ds-2)+Xs(Xs-1)Ds(Ds+Xs-1)+Y(Y-1)Ds(Ds+Y-1) (4)

 Equations [2], [3], and [4] have six parameters: μd, Xs, Da, Y, Dd and Ds.
 We have eliminated one parameter, Xd the number of X chromosomes in females, by noting Xd=2Xs.
 Although illustrated for male heterogametic systems, these formulations can be converted for use in ZW sex chromosome systems as well.
 Taking equations [2], [3], and [4] and exchanging Dd and Ds, replacing Xs with Zd, replacing Y with W, and replacing μd with μs, generates equations that provide probabilities for ZO, ZW, and multi-ZW systems.
-Additionally, setting μd=0 (because there is no homogametic diploid individuals) and replacing both Xs and Y for V generates equations which are accurate for UV sex chromosome systems, only if there are an equal number of U and V chromosomes.
+Additionally, setting μd=0 (because there are no homogametic diploid individuals) and replacing both Xs and Y for V generates equations which are accurate for UV sex chromosome systems, in cases where there are an equal number of U and V chromosomes.
 We have provided R functions that calculate P(SA), P(SS), and P(AA)in the R package evobirR (citation).
 When using these functions, the only arguments required are the diploid number, the sex chromosome system, and μd which is assumed to be 50% by default.

 Empirical Applications